Jeunese/jeunese.github.io/docs/overview.md

 #### What UX writing is and isn't
 UX writing is the process of creating user-friendly textual content (copy) for the UI of digital products to help users interact with it.

 UI copy includes buttons, menu labels, error messages, security notes, T&Cs, inline instructions, tooltips, and any kind of in-product instructions on product usage.
 The right UI copy to accompany the right designs, at the right time, influences how a user engages with a product.
+When users hit a roadblock, effective in-product content can make the difference between a negative and a positive experience.

 UX writing isn't the same as a copywriting.
 A copywriter writes and edits marketing material, creating content to attract and persuade customers as a sales effort, which requires a different style of writing.